spring-guides/gs-accessing-data-jpa/README.md

 }
 ```

 `CustomerRepository` extends the `JpaRepository` interface.
-The type of entity and ID that it works with (`Customer` and `Long`) are specified in the generic parameters on `JpaRepository`.
+The type of entity and ID that it works with,`Customer` and `Long`, are specified in the generic parameters on `JpaRepository`.
 By extending `JpaRepository`, `CustomerRepository` inherits several methods for working with `Customer` persistence, including methods for saving, deleting, and finding `Customer` entities.

 Spring Data JPA also allows you to define other query methods by simply declaring their method signature.
 In the case of `CustomerRepository`, this is shown with a `findByLastName()` method.

 In a typical Java application, you'd expect to write a class that implements `CustomerRepository`.
 But that's what makes Spring Data JPA so powerful: You don't have to write an implementation of the repository interface.
-Spring Data JPA will create an implementation on the fly when you run the application.
+Spring Data JPA creates an implementation on the fly when you run the application.

 Let's wire this up and see what it looks like!

-Create an application class
+Create an Application class
 ---------------------------
 Here you create an Application class with all the components.